topquark22/morseR24/README.md

 ### Channel setting

-The nRF24L01 supports wireless channels 0-125. **morse.ino** supports 8 channels, from 48 to 118 in increments of 10.
-The channel is specified using jumpers on pins A2-A4.
+The nRF24L01 supports wireless channels 0-125. **morseR24** supports 4 channels, from 88 to 118 in increments of 10.
+The channel is specified using jumpers on pins A2, A3.
 If none of these are wired to ground, the channel defaults to 118.
 See the code for more details.

 ### Device ID setting

-The sketch supports two device IDs, selected by a jumper on pin A5.
+The sketch supports 4 device IDs, selected by jumpers on pins A4, A5.
 See the code for more details.

 ### Power setting